eLearning

 • Innovation: Innovation happens by asking questions, gaining new perspectives, and working through different ideas.
 Going deep and working together creates more ideas than simply accepting what you’re given and moving on.

-• Alignment: By bringing more value to the project through deeper involvement and collaboration, better alignment between the business and the project occurs.
+• Alignment: Deeper involvement and collaboration bring more value to the project, resulting in better alignment between the business and the project.

 • Engagement: True engagement in training comes from relevance.
 That’s why relevance is king in training.
-Relevance can only be achieved with focused content that has a goal that’s important to employees.
+Relevance can only be achieved with focused content that has an important goal for employees.
 Truly engaging training only comes from relevant content that helps employees achieve their goals.

-By becoming a partner rather than an order-taker, more value is brought to the project and it will have a better chance of being successful at meeting the goals of the project, business, and employees.
+By becoming a partner rather than an order-taker, the company brings more value to the project, giving it a better chance of meeting its goals, the business, and the employees.

 Develop Strong Client Relationships

-While working with business partners and SMEs on a deeper level as a partner rather than an order-taker is important, your relationship with them is just as important.
-That means you can’t always simply take the lead and direct the project on the path you want to take it.
+While it’s important to work with business partners and SMEs on a deeper level as a partner rather than an order-taker, your relationship with them is just as important.
+That means you can’t always take the lead and direct the project on the path you want to take it.

-It’s necessary to develop a strong relationship with your clients based on mutual respect.
+Developing a strong relationship with your clients is necessary based on mutual respect.
 That means you listen to them as much as they listen to you.
-While you’re the expert in training, they’re ultimately the expert in content.
+While you’re the expert in training, they’re ultimately the content expert.

-So, the relationship has to be built on mutual respect and understanding of the ultimate goal of the training.
-It’s essential to look at why strong client relationships are important and communicate better with your client.
+So, the relationship has to be built on mutual respect and an understanding of the ultimate goal of the training.
+It’s essential to consider why strong client relationships are important and communicate better with your client.

 The Importance of a Strong Client Relationship

 The quality of work you can accomplish is directly connected to those you work with.
-If you don’t have mutual respect with all partners, you’ll have trouble throughout the whole project.
-That’s why it’s important from the start to build strong relationships.
+You’ll have trouble throughout the project if you don’t have mutual respect with all partners.
+That’s why it’s important to build strong relationships from the start.

-That will help you add value and be a part of the project as a contributor rather than simply taking instructions.
-Instructional designers are there as training professionals who work with a subject matter expert to create the most effective training possible.
+This will help you add value and contribute to the project rather than simply taking instructions.
+Instructional designers are training professionals who work with a subject matter expert to create the most effective training possible.
 That task is almost entirely reliant on building strong client relationships.

 You’ll find that the following benefits will come out of building strong relationships with business partners and subject matter experts.